+The Bernard van Leer Foundation is a private grant-making foundation.
 Our mission is to improve opportunities for children up to age 8 who are growing up in socially and economically difficult circumstances.
-We see this both as a valuable end in itself and as a long-term means to promoting more cohesive, considerate and creative societies with equal opportunities and rights for all.
+We see this both as a valuable end in itself and as a long-term means to promote more cohesive, considerate and creative societies with equal opportunities and rights for all.

 Latest news from the Bernard van Leer Foundation

-By Lisa Jordan, Executive Director, 6 March 2012
+By Lisa Jordan, Executive Director, 11 April 2014

-By Lisa Jordan, Executive Director, 17 February 2012
+By Lisa Jordan, Executive Director, 7 April 2014

 This weekend the universe shifted to make way for Peter Bell’s soul.